ffalt/tileit/README.md

 ## Setup

-execute "npm install" to install the required nodejs-packages
+run `npm install` to install the required nodejs-packages

+please note: you need to install extra packages for plugins if you want to use them

+mapnik plugin: `npm install mapnik`

+tirex plugin:	`npm install unix-dgram`

+memcached plugin:  `npm install memcached`

 ## Configuration